Cosmological Correlators in Gauge Theory and Gravity from EAdS: Scalar QED

+The equality of the scalar masses is reflected in the fact that both $\phi_1$ and $\phi_2$ are associated with the same pair $\Delta_\phi^\pm$.

-4pt Combined with the propagators in the previous section, the rules to recast perturbative late-time correlators of $A_\mu$ in terms of Witten diagrams in EAdS under the Wick rotations \eqref{wickzeta} read as follows: \begin{itemize} \item {\bf Gauge boson propagators}:
+4pt Combined with the propagators in the previous section, the rules to recast perturbative late-time correlators in scalar QED in terms of Witten diagrams in EAdS under the Wick rotations \eqref{wickzeta} are as follows: \begin{itemize}